kakuchrome/kakuchrome/README.md

 - 👋 Hi, I’m @kakuchrome

-- Study in server & and network
+- Studying server and network in japan
-- write some python and bash in private
+- write some python and bash (usually private work)

 - some work done with study buddy in [ORG](https://github.com/Linux-Database)